akka/akka-management/docs/src/main/paradox/discovery.md

 Notes:

 * Since the implementation uses the Amazon EC2 API, you'll need to make sure that AWS credentials are provided.
-The simplest way to do this is to create a IAM role that includes permissions for Amazon EC2 API access.
+The simplest way to do this is to create an IAM role that includes permissions for Amazon EC2 API access.
 Attach this IAM role to the instances that make up the cluster.
 See the docs for [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).